martynas199/EliteBooker-backend/STRIPE_FEE_FIX_SUMMARY.md

 1. Make a booking with test card `4242 4242 4242 4242`
 2. Check Stripe Dashboard → Connected accounts
-3. Verify fee is charged to beautician, not platform
+3. Verify fee is charged to specialist, not platform

 ---